Special Event Rules and Regulations

 Food Trucks / Mobile Food Vehicles

-All mobile food vehicles/food trucks are required to apply for and receive an annual permit to operate in the City of Hudson.
+All mobile food vehicles/food trucks, including ice cream trucks, are required to apply for and receive an annual permit to operate in the City of Hudson.
 If the event organizer wishes to use food trucks at the event, the owner/operator of the food truck must be listed on the event Vendor List as an approved vendor.

 Mobile Food Vehicles may not pull up and operate near an existing event without being an approved vendor by the event.
 As with any vendor cooking or preparing food, inspections by the Hudson Fire Department (330-342-1860) are required.
 For food truck/mobile food vehicle licensing information and the application, visit the food truck page.
 Please contact the Community Development Department at (330) 342-1790 or via email with any questions.